MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 - A VM is deployed in the same virtual network that hosts the AKS cluster.
 When you deploy AKS as a private cluster, system administrators can use this VM to manage the cluster via the [Kubernetes command-line tool](https://kubernetes.io/docs/tasks/tools/).
 The boot diagnostics logs of the VM are stored in an Azure Storage account.

-- An Azure Bastion host provides secure and seamless Secure Shell (SSH) connectivity to the jumpbox VM, directly in the Azure portal over Secure Sockets Layer (SSL).
+- An Azure Bastion host provides secure and seamless Secure Shell (SSH) connectivity to the jumpbox VM, directly in the Azure portal via Secure Sockets Layer (SSL).
 This solution uses Azure Container Registry to build, store, and manage container images and artifacts, such as Helm charts.

 - The architecture includes an application gateway that the ingress controller uses.
 The application gateway is deployed to a dedicated subnet and exposed to the public internet via a public IP address that all tenant workloads share.
 A WAF policy helps protect tenant workloads from malicious attacks.